steqeq/0000/docs/understand/file_reorg.md

 ## Changes From Earlier ROCm Versions

 The following table provides a brief overview of the new ROCm FHS layout, compared to the layout of earlier ROCm versions.
+Note that /opt/ is used to denote the default rocm-installation-path and should be replaced in case of non-standard installation location of the ROCm distribution.

 ```none
  ______________________________________________________